Directional weak mixing for $\mathbb{Z}^q$-actions: Abstract

 \section{Abstract}

-In this paper, the notion of directional weak mixing system is defined.
-Analogous to $\mathbb{Z}$-actions, various formulations of directional weak mixing are obtain and the directional version of Koopman-von Neumann spectrum mixing theorem is deduced.
-Moreover, a mean ergodic theorem for directional weak mixing systems is introduced and the relation between directional weak mixing systems and classical weak mixing systems is given.
+In this paper, we introduce and characterize the concept of directional weak mixing through independence, sequence entropy, the mean ergodic theorem, and other notions.
+Additionally, we deduce a directional version of the Koopman-von Neumann spectrum mixing theorem.
+Furthermore, we explore the relation between directional weak mixing and weak mixing.